 (1) Identify your team as a visiting pet or therapy pet team with custom shirts or pin buttons.
 Promote visiting pets with a variety of visiting pet/therapy pet apparel, tote bags, bumper stickers and more.

-- For individuals, order from from my shop for general interest visitng pet items, or contact me for a custom order.
+- For individuals, order from from my shop for general interest visitng pet items.

 - For groups, open your own shop.